November 21, 2009

 I hope you enjoyed the growth in my garden and greenhouse.

-With organic gardening it is a labour of love
+With organic gardening it is a labor of love

 Love of the earth, love of our bodies